RasaHQ/semantic-map-embedding/README.md

 headings.
 Lines wrapped in `==` are subheadings, and so on.
 You can find an example under [examples/example_1/corpus/blogpost_00.txt](./examples/example_1/corpus/blogpost_00.txt)

+To create text files of this format from Wikipedia dumps, you may use the `smap` branch of the forked version of the [WikiExtractor](https://github.com/RasaHQ/wikiextractor/tree/smap) on the Rasa GitHub page.

 ## Setup

 Create a new python environment.
 E.g. with Conda: